CleverCloud/doc.clever-cloud.com/runtimes/scala/play-framework-2.md

 The two solutions do the job, you can pick your favorite.

+## HTTPS support

+HTTPS is handled by Clever Cloud ahead of your application, your application retrieves the traffic in plain http.
+To be able to use `request.secure`, you have to add `trustxforwarded=true` in `application.conf`.

 ## Deploy on Clever Cloud

 Application deployment on Clever Cloud is via Git.
 Follow [these steps](/clever-cloud-overview/add-application/) to deploy your application.